momentohq/momento-bulk-writer/README.md

 `make dist`

-This produces `dist/momento_etl.tgz` with the scripts and binaries bundled together.
+This produces `dist/momento-etl.tgz` with the scripts and binaries bundled together.

 ## Extract and validate

-The script `extract_and_validate.sh` wraps the extract and validate steps above.
+The script `extract-and-validate.sh` wraps the extract and validate steps above.
 We assume the same directory structure as above with a parent directory `data` and subdirectory `data/redis` that contains the rdb files.
 Example:

-`./extract_and_validate.sh path-to-data-dir linux-x64/MomentoEtl 1 1`
+`./extract-and-validate.sh path-to-data-dir linux-x64/MomentoEtl 1 1`

 ## Load

 Load the data into Momento.
-Use `load_one.sh` to load a single file serially.
-Use `load_many.sh` to split the file into chunks and load in parallel.
+Use `load-one.sh` to load a single file serially.
+Use `load-many.sh` to split the file into chunks and load in parallel.
 Example:

-`./load_one.sh path-to-validated-file linux-x64/MomentoEtl auth-token cache-name 1 1`
+`./load-one.sh path-to-validated-file linux-x64/MomentoEtl auth-token cache-name 1 1`

-where `path-to-validated-file` would be produced by extract and validated, eg in `data/stage3_lax/valid`.
+where `path-to-validated-file` would be produced by extract and validated, eg in `data/stage3-lax/valid`.